 - How many days prior to my visit to Maine should I get a COVID-19 test?
 (Updated 9/11/20)

-An individual arriving in Maine from a non-exempt state should have a sample taken for a COVID-19 "PCR" test no longer than 72 hours prior to arrival in Maine.
+An individual arriving in Maine from a non-exempt state should have a sample taken for a COVID-19 molecular or antigen test no longer than 72 hours prior to arrival in Maine.
 If awaiting the test results upon arrival in Maine, the individual must quarantine until a result is available.
 The result must indicate the individual is COVID-19 negative.
 Alternatively, the individual may commit to quarantining upon arrival in Maine for 14 days.